StefanosGregory/Python/README.md

 # Python
 Python
-Small projects for assigment on first year in University
+Small projects for assigment on first year at University